outdreamer/build-a-cure/docs/tasks/new_workflows.md

           - reduce problem (change problem variable set to a subset)
           - filter solutions (change problem space possibilities to a subset)
           - change existing solution until its more optimal (change suboptimal solution)
+          - organize problem/solution structures (like sub-problems) until the original problem is trivial to solve (such as where solving one problem is useful as an input to solving the next problem, once organized such as being 'sorted' in the right 'sequence' structure)
         - the interface structures (changes) applied to the variables of problem/solution structures need to fulfill definitions ('make sense, having no relevant contradictions')
           - for example: 'changing a suboptimal solution' is only useful when the change fulfills solution metrics more optimally than the previous state
           - so the 'change' applied would only qualify as an implementation of a solution automation workflow if it 'improves the suboptimal solution' (fulfills the definition of 'solving a problem')